hannahyoo99/PythonFlask_Personal_Project_Public/README.md

 # Magazine Subscription

 ## Overview
-Tracks a user's magazine subscription.
-Allows a user to view, add, edit and delete their magazines.
-Also, keeps track of magazine subscribers.
+- Tracks a user's magazine subscription.
+- Allows a user to view, add, edit and delete their magazines.
+- Keeps track of magazine subscribers.
+- Sign in security using bcrypt